neuropathbasel-pub/CnQuant/README.md

 - CQ_manager_batch_timeout: Seconds after CQmanager starts, a container that did not reach set batch size.
 Default is 300.
 - max_number_of_cqcalc_containers: Maximum number of CQcalc containers running in parallel.
 Default is 10.
 Depends on your available RAM and CPUs.
 - run_CQviewers_on_remote_server: Set it to True if you wish to run CQcase and CQall on a remote server.
 Default is False.
 Remember that you will need to set up a ssh key and provide username and host.
 Docker needs to be installed on the host.
-- CQviewers_host: Your remote server host name or ip.
+- CQviewers_host: Your remote server host name or IP.
 - CQviewers_user: Your remote server username.
 This user needs to be able to run Docker containers.
-- CQall_container_name: Name for CQall container for Docker naming purposes.
+- CQall_container_name: Name for CQall container for Docker container naming purposes.
 Default is cqall.
 - CQcase_container_name: Name for CQcase container for Docker naming purposes.
 Default is cqcase.
 - cnquant_redis_name: Name for Redis container for Docker naming purposes.
 Default is cnquant_redis.
 - CQviewers_docker_network_name: Name for the network that will be created for CQcase and CQall.
 Default is cnquant_network.
 - initiate_cqcase_and_cqall_on_startup: Set it to True if you wish to start CQcase and CQall with Redis containers on CQmanager startup.
 Default is False.
 - remote_user_id: remote user ID for executing containers with.
 Required for file permissions.
 - remote_group_id: remote group ID for executing containers with.
 Required for file permissions.